Weapons in Star Trek: Positron torpedo

-The Kessok are a highly intelligent race that allied themselves with the Cardassians, albeit through deceit, in the video game Star Trek: Bridge Commander.
+The Kessok are a highly intelligent race that ally themselves with the Cardassians, albeit through deceit, in the video game Star Trek: Bridge Commander.
 They utilize positron torpedoes: powerful, slow-moving projectiles able to inflict nearly twice as much damage as quantum torpedoes.

 Biological, radioactive, and chemical weapons

 Thalaron radiation

 Thalaron radiation was first used in the feature film Star Trek: Nemesis by the villain Shinzon to assassinate the entire Romulan senate.
 Later in the movie, Shinzon attempts to kill the crew of the USS Enterprise-E using a ship-mounted version.
 Thalaron radiation, even in small amounts, petrifies living tissue almost instantly.
 Its properties also allow its range and area of effect to be precisely controlled, from encompassing a single room to engulfing an entire planet.
-Its massive destructive potential leads the Federation to consider it a biogenic weapon, and an extremely illegal one at that.
+Its massive destructive potential leads the Federation to consider it an extremely illegal biogenic weapon.
 It later features prominently in the plot of "Homecoming", the Star Trek: New Frontier short story in the 2008 Mirror Universe anthology Shards and Shadows, in which the rebels manage to steal a Romulan thalaron bomb intended for use by the Alliance, to strike a balance of power against them.

 Metreon cascade

 The metreon cascade was designed by Dr. Ma'Bor Jetrel of the Haakonian Order.
-Unstable metreon isotopes were used to create a devastating explosion, with radiation effects similar to those of the 20th-century atomic bomb.
-Those not killed or vaporized in the initial blast suffered terrible radiation poisoning and death in the aftermath.
-It was used only once, on the Talaxian moon Rinax in 2355.
+Unstable metreon isotopes are used to create a devastating explosion, with radiation effects similar to those of the 20th-century atomic bomb.
+Those not killed or vaporized in the initial blast suffer radiation poisoning and death in the aftermath.
+It is used only once, on the Talaxian moon Rinax in 2355.